-St Edmund’s is set in an impressive 400-acre site in East Hertfordshire with excellent transport links to London and the surrounding counties.
-Only 15 minutes’ drive from junction 25 of the M25 and immediately off the A10 road it, therefore, has impressive links directly to London.
+St Edmund’s is set in an impressive 400-acre site in East Hertfordshire with excellent transport links to London and the surrounding counties, only 15 minutes drive from junction 25 of the M25 and immediately off the A10 road.
 The school is also only 20 minutes from London Stansted airport.